Skip to content

 Can I make Chicken in Salsa Verde in advance?

-Alternatively, you can make the salsa in advance, store it in an airtight container in the refrigerator, and then use it to make a fresh batch of Chicken in Salsa Verde the next day.
+Yes!
+This dish often tastes even better the next day as the flavors meld together.
+You can also prepare the salsa ahead of time, store it in an airtight container in the fridge, and use it to cook a fresh batch the next day.

 Is Chicken in Salsa Verde spicy?